mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ##  How Pod autoscale.

-HPA in kubernetes automatically adjust the number of pod replicas in a deployment, replica set, or stateful set based on cpu utilization, memory, or custom metrics.
+Pod autoscaling in Kubernetes is done using the Horizontal Pod Autoscaler (HPA), which scales Pods based on CPU, memory, or custom metrics.
-This ensures the application scales up under high load and scale down during low usage, optimizing cost and performance.

 ## Kubernetes architectures.